Jesse-Larabie/Oozlys-Outpost/README.md

 # Portfolio-site
-My website showcasing various projects and things that I have created!
+Website showcasing various projects and things that I have created!

 -To start the website go type cd "C:\Users\jesse\Desktop\Oozlys Website\myproject" then python manage.py runserver.
 Navigate to http://127.0.0.1:8000/.